dvirtayeb/Jems/README.md

 # Jems
-calculate tips for the restaurant
+* Calculate tips for all the waiters in my restaurant.
+* for to refresh click on the buttom "Home"